 Cataract Evaluation Surgery Assessment in Austin

-Cataracts occur when the natural lens of the eye becomes cloudy, leading to blurry or distorted vision.
-This condition typically develops over time due to aging but can also be influenced by factors such as genetics, diabetes, excessive UV exposure, and certain medications.
+Cataracts occur when the eye's natural lens becomes cloudy, leading to blurry or distorted vision.
+This condition typically develops over time due to aging but can also be influenced by genetics, diabetes, excessive UV exposure, and certain medications.
 Without treatment, cataracts can significantly impair daily activities like reading, driving, and recognizing faces.

 Signs You May Need a Cataract Evaluation

-If you’re experiencing any of the following symptoms, it’s important to schedule a cataract evaluation:
+If you’re experiencing any of the following symptoms, it’s essential to schedule a cataract evaluation:

 - Blurry, foggy, or dim vision